Welcome to the first tutorial!

 An event is any gathering during which you'd like to interact with your audience, such as a class, a training session, a conference, and so on.
 It consists of three tabs: the votes, the messages, and the participant pace.

 The votes are interactions with which you can gauge your audience's interest and knowledge in real-time.
 Insert these questions into presentations to maintain high attention rates and improve student learning during class.

-Students can see and answer a vote as long as it is displayed on the shared screen (the presentation).
+Students (on the right) can see and answer a vote as long as it is displayed on the shared screen (on the left).
 In other words, everyone answers the same question at the same time.